santino/react-concurrent-router/README.md

 A route object supports the following properties:
 - `path`: a string that sets the URL path under which the route will be matched and rendered.
 Children routes will inherit their parents' path as a prefix
 - `component`: a function that returns a promise to dynamically load your page component.
 The `import()` syntax is the best way to achieve this and it also conforms to the [ECMAScript proposal for dynamic imports](https://github.com/tc39/proposal-dynamic-import).
 This is the recommended approach by Webpack for code splitting and allows creating chunks of your page components that RCR will preload when "mouseovering" a link, and so before a navigation action is actually committed.
 Underhood RCR will create a Resource instance for all your components so that it can control preloading, avoid multiple loading, and cache the resolved value for blazing fast navigation
 - `prefetch`: a function that returns an object in which keys are prefetch entities.
-Requests are initialised concurrently to reduce waiting times and allow components to "suspend".
+Requests are initialized concurrently to reduce waiting times and allow components to "suspend".
 More info is available on the dedicated [Data prefetching paragraph](#data-prefetching).
 - `redirectRules`: a function where you can perform logic to determine whether or not you might want to redirect your users to a different route.
 The return value should be negative, best to use `null`, when you don't want to perform any redirect; or a string representing the path you want to redirect to.
 More info is available on the dedicated [Redirect rules paragraph](#redirect-rules).

 Something that is probably not obvious is that technically all the properties can be optional.